Smart for Life Inc. (SMFL): Skating on Thin Ice? We Know the Answer

 SMFL’s Market Performance

-SMFL stocks went up by 8.78% for the week, with a monthly jump of 11.47% and a quarterly performance of -41.27%.
-The volatility ratio for the week stands at 8.46% while the volatility levels for the past 30 days are set at 13.53% for Smart for Life Inc. The simple moving average for the period of the last 20 days is 5.67% for SMFL stocks with a simple moving average of -50.28% for the last 200 days.
+SMFL stocks went down by -23.62% for the week, with a monthly drop of -23.62% and a quarterly performance of -57.17%.
+The volatility ratio for the week stands at 15.82% while the volatility levels for the past 30 days are set at 11.86% for Smart for Life Inc. The simple moving average for the period of the last 20 days is -24.61% for SMFL stocks with a simple moving average of -63.11% for the last 200 days.

-During the last 5 trading sessions, SMFL rose by +8.80%, which changed the moving average for the period of 200-days by -77.74% in comparison to the 20-day moving average, which settled at $0.2330.
-In addition, Smart for Life Inc. saw 4.21% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SMFL fell by -23.62%, which changed the moving average for the period of 200-days by -83.12% in comparison to the 20-day moving average, which settled at $0.2300.
+In addition, Smart for Life Inc. saw -25.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading